-When we consider states like Texas, you will also need to have a registered agent, pay Texas franchise taxes, and follow Texas filer requirements.
+When we consider states like Texas, you must have a registered agent, pay Texas franchise taxes, and follow Texas filer requirements.

 Additionally, the C-Corporation form is not always the best fit for startups.

-The corporate form is more rigid and formalistic than other forms like the limited liability company, or LLC.
-You may want to consider the benefits of being nimble at this young stage.
+The corporate form is more rigid and formal than other forms like the limited liability company or LLC.
+You may want to consider the benefits of being nimble at this early stage.

-Lastly, there are tax consequences in forming a corporation that are not present in forming an LLC, as you may be missing out on many upfront deductions by making this choice.
+Lastly, there are tax consequences in forming a corporation that is not present in forming an LLC, as you may be missing out on many upfront deductions by making this choice.

 Read Our Blog: 5 Tips For Implementing Secure Digital Contracts

-Delaware has a well-established Court of Chancery that specializes in business law and it has a strong body of law that is business-friendly.
+Delaware has a well-established Court of Chancery specializing in business law and is a strong, business-friendly body of law.

-Delaware also has greater privacy requirements in disclosing names of directors and officers.
-Lastly, large investors prefer the Delaware C-Corporation form because of the above reasons.
+Delaware also has greater privacy requirements in disclosing the names of directors and officers.
+Lastly, large investors prefer the Delaware C-Corporation form for the above reasons.

-However, unless you have a big-time investor who’s wanting your company to be a Delaware C-Corporation, or you can, with certainty, say that your company will be working in multiple jurisdictions from the get-go, the Delaware C-Corporation is likely not the way you should go.
+However, unless you have a big-time investor who wants your company to be a Delaware C-Corporation, or you can, with certainty, say that your company will be working in multiple jurisdictions from the get-go, the Delaware C-Corporation is likely not the way you should go.

-Keep in mind that you can always convert your entity to a Delaware C-Corporation if and when it becomes appropriate and beneficial for you.
-There will be costs associated with this but the conversion should pay off if you’re doing this to gain a large investor, for example.
+Remember that you can always convert your entity to a Delaware C-Corporation if and when it is appropriate and beneficial.
+There will be costs associated with this, but the conversion should pay off if you’re doing this to gain a large investor, for example.

 Bottom Line for Your Business

-You should form your company in the state that you will do most of your business in and choose a form that best fits you.
+You should form your company in the state in which you will do most of your business and choose a form that best fits you.
 Which, if you are a start-up, is more than likely an LLC.